 They’ll say they simply don’t have time; can’t keep the house tidy while they’re baking, wrapping gifts, etc.; don’t want to have to vacate the house for showings when they have house guests; etc.

 That’s why I wrote part 2 of the Holiday Listing Letters.

-Three of these letters suggest that by being prepared, the homeowners can still take advantage of those potential buyers who need to relocate right away and have not yet found the right home.
+Three of these letters suggest that by being prepared, the homeowners can get their homes in front of those January home buyers who have not yet found the right home.

 By getting the photos, descriptions, disclosures, and property details ready ahead of time, you’ll be able to push the button and cause their listing to “Go live” the morning of December 26.